 More information is available on the CDC's website.

-Q. What do I need to know if I am traveling or have recently returned from traveling?
+Q. What do I need to know about traveling?

 Q. How can I prevent illness?